Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

 Chalk script screenshot streamline turned off.jpg

-So, again, being on my blank layer, I'm going to just quickly sketch out the quote that I have in mind, make sure that it fits, make sure that I get the spacing right and all of that.
-Oh, and remember, of course, to follow the slant and the center line of this template.
+On my blank layer above the template, I’m going to quickly sketch out the quote I have in mind, and make sure that it fits in the space.
+Oh, and of course, I’m following the slant and the center line of this template.

-So that means, for example, with this E, the bottom of the E has adhered to this diagonal line, whereas the top of the E is straighter and unto itself.
-That might look a little weird to you, but when it's taken as a whole and we turn off the grid lines, if you really adhere to these lines, it's going to work.
+So that means, for example, with this E, the bottom of the E has adhered to the diagonal baseline, whereas the top of the E is horizontal.
+That might look a little weird to you, but when we turn off the grid lines, if you really adhere to these lines, it’s going to work—trust the process!

 Chalk script_screenshot_3.jpg

 I want to use the quote, “The time you enjoy wasting is not wasted time”.
-And I think those first three words – “The time you” – I can get them to fit on here, but I want to fill in the end first.
-So that last word would be the word you.
-So I'm actually going to put that in and start writing backwards.
+I think those first three words can fit on the first line, but I want to fill in the end first: the word “you.”
+I’m going to put that last word in then write the rest backwards.

-Now I can fill in the word “time” right here in the middle.
-I know right away that have to make any adjustments, you see.
-My E is too large, and my U can also be much skinnier.
-And now I can move the T over further to the left.
+I know right away that I have to make adjustments.
+My E is too large, and my U could also be much skinnier.
+And I can move the T further to the left.

-Now, I'm just trying to fit the word enjoy onto this second line, so I feel I can stretch it out actually quite a bit.
+Now, I’ll try to fit the word “enjoy” onto the second line, where I can stretch it out quite a bit.

 Chalk script screenshot W.jpg

-Even though “wasting” is our next word, and that W would normally have a slanted line, when I turn off the grid, I really want the impact to be very squared off.
-So I'm actually going to create a W that has a straight left side and right side.
+Even though “wasting” is our next word, and that W would normally have slanted line on either side, when I turn off the grid, I want the impact of the text block to be squared off.
+So I’m going to create a W that has straight left and right sides.

-Putting “wasting is” on the third line works out pretty perfectly!
-Note that I'm going to cross my A, just like the crossbar of my E, along that waistline – or the center line – of the grid.
+Putting “wasting is” on the third line works out pretty perfectly.
+Note that I’m going to cross my A just like the crossbar of my E, along that waistline—the center line—of the grid.

-For the fourth line, “time” is the last word, so I'm going to work backwards with it a bit.
-And I'm going to make the W here match the previous W. I can already see that I'm going to need to make it smaller.
-I don't bother erasing this perfectly because I'm going to go over it again anyway.
+For the fourth line, “time” is the last word, so I’m going to work backwards with it a bit.
+I make the W match the previous W, too, I can already see that I’m going to need to make it smaller.
+I don’t bother erasing my work perfectly at this stage because I’m going to go over this sketch again anyway.

 Chalk script screenshot time.jpg

-Okay, that's a very good start so I'm going to turn off the template to see where we stand.
-It looks great so far!
-I think that eventually I will be able to turn back on the little ornament and it's going to fit in there perfectly.
+I turn off the template layer now to see where we stand.
+I think the layout and spacing look great so far, and that eventually I’ll be able to turn back on the little ornament—it’s going to fit in there perfectly.

 The one quick thing I'm going to do first is fix the final S on the third line, because it looks bizarrely tilted.
 So let me come in, erase it, and redraw it.